Facilitator Marketing 101: Demystifying Blogging and YouTube

 This might sound scary – the thought of creating a video of yourself and posting for the world to see!
 And to call this marketing – even scarier.
 But that’s because we expect it to be professional and perfect.
 Part of that is true.
 Professional, yes – perfect, no. You have earned your colleagues respect because you were YOU!
 So why not introduce yourself to the world?
 It doesn’t have to be expensive and time consuming.
 You can start by creating your own videos around topics you are passionate about.
 Below are 5 steps to get you started.

 2. Write a Short Script: I practice the script once or twice before recording.
 We use a smart phone to do all my videos.
 We have found the quality of iPhone was good enough for what I wanted to do.
 You need to be careful about your lighting and your audio.
 It would be a good idea to have a microphone plugged into your phone to ensure better audio quality.
-We will likely purchase one of these found on Amazon:

 3. Time Your Videos: Make sure your videos are less than 3 to 6 minutes.
 Do tell people, like in a blog, exactly what you were going to talk about.
 Cover your points quickly.
 Show and illustrate them – don’t just talk.
 Have props.
 Sitting usually is boring and stifles the natural you.